lucalit888/2D-Kalman-Filter/README.md

-# 2D Kalman Filter for Obstacle Tracking and Prediction for Automous Surface Vehicles
+# 2D Kalman Filter for Obstacle Tracking and Prediction for Autonomous Surface Vehicles

 ## Author: Luca Chun Lun Lit
 ## Class: MATH 87 - Undergraduate Research as a Culminating Experience